 Dr. Narasimhan has diverse advising and teaching experience in chemistry and the health sciences.
 He taught chemistry at Syracuse University as a laboratory instructor for several years while attending graduate school, and received the William D. Johnson Award for Outstanding Teaching Assistantship at Syracuse University in 2009.
 After the postdoctoral experience at Minnesota, he worked at Idaho State University as a Lecturer of Chemistry teaching general chemistry and organic chemistry courses to undergraduate students.

 Dr. Narasimhan believes that chemistry should be taught in the context of one’s natural experiences in the world, and that every event in life is connected.
 He brings this philosophy to chemistry and makes an attempt to create a connection not only between different areas of chemistry, but also across the various disciplines.
 Dr. Narasimhan strongly feels that as an educator, one must strive to reach out to every student and guide them to their desired destination with due respect, care and a fruitful collaboration.

 Dr. Narasimhan originally hails from India; he was born in Chennai, a big city in Southern India, but during his youth he travelled all over the country and consequently became multilingual.
-He currently lives with his wife Angela, their two kids, Mina and Kiran, Siberian cat Miko and Great Pyrenees dog Apollo in Gang Mills, New York.
-Dr. Narasimhan loves to spend time outdoors in the Finger Lakes with his family.
+He currently lives with his two kids, Mina and Kiran in Gang Mills, New York.
+Dr. Narasimhan loves to spend time outdoors in the Finger Lakes with his children.